 Action items and follow-up steps

-A check without follow-up actions is pointless.
-Create a concrete action with deadline for each problem found.
+A check without follow-up actions is worthless.
+Create a concrete action with deadline for each problem you find.

 Examples of action items: